anthonycoffey/property-manager-pro/memory-bank/progress.md

     *   **Firestore Rules (`firestore.rules`):**
         *   Removed rules for the root `/users` collection as it's no longer used.
     *   This addresses the issue where invited Property Managers were incorrectly getting `pending_association` roles due to the execution order of the `onCreate` trigger and the callable invitation function.
+*   **2025-05-24 (Custom Claim Overwrite Prevention):**
+    *   Modified `processSignUp.ts` to check for an existing `organizationId` custom claim on a user before applying its default `pending_association` claim.
+    *   If `organizationId` is present, `processSignUp.ts` will not modify the user's claims, preserving claims set by `signUpWithInvitation.ts`.
+This resolves the issue where invitation-specific claims (e.g., for residents) were being overwritten.
 *   **2025-05-24 (Admin PM Management Overhaul):** Implemented as per `docs/04-admin-pm-management-plan.md`.
 *   **2025-05-24 (Organization Management & Functions Refactor):** Implemented.
 *   **2025-05-24 (Social Sign-On & Email Pre-fill for Invitation Acceptance):** Implemented.